Schoolforbasics/runbooks/AnacondaRepository.rst

 Optional: Mirror the Anaconda Enterprise Notebooks Channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the local Anaconda Repo will be used by Anaconda Enterprise Notebooks
+If the local Anaconda Repository will be used by Anaconda Enterprise Notebooks
 the recommended method is to mirror using the “wakari” user.
 To mirror the Anaconda Enterprise Notebooks repo, create the mirror config
 YAML file below: